mmurygin/notes/sre/troubleshooting.md

 ### Technics
 1. Rolling back a bad software push
 1. "Draining" traffic away from an affected cluster/datacenter
+    * Remove the broken machine from the pool of services
 1. Bringing up additional serving capacity
 1. [Feature isolation]